Monday, January 31, 2011

 If you want bookends with a lot of heft - and you don't mind spending a lot of money - you can get these mid-century solid steel rail track bookends.
 Update on June 8, 2011: The site that was selling these no longer carries them, although I found what looks to be the same thing on an auction site.
-But you can find other railway steel bookends at Rail Yard Studios and History Company.

 And finally, take a look at these reclaimed stiletto bookends!

 Treat Your Books to Some Nice Bookends: The Elephant Edition

 Bookends for Those Who Haven't Totally Converted to the Kindle, Nook or iPad

 Our organizing needs change over time - so modular storage that provides flexibility in the configuration can be a real help.
 And sometimes we have to fit storage into a strangely-shaped space - and modular options can help with that, too.

 Let's start our tour of some options with one of the more amazing ones: More, from Studio Caporaso.
 Take a look at the Caporaso web site to see some of the many ways the basic cubes can be combined - you don't have to send them off at weird angles!

 It's often hard to figure out how to buy items like this, from Italian design companies, so I wrote to Caporaso for information.
 I got back a lovely note from I'Ki Art & Design (e-mail email@example.com), which said that the "MORE bookcase is available in different materials and finishing. ...
 If you are interested in buying MORE you can do it answering to this mail; price for public starts from euro 2860,00 (the one in the photo, in lacquered wood with satin masks in methacrylate, has got a price for public of 3930 euro). [via the Bookshelf blog]